luizbgomide/sovereign/spells.md

 Creatures with more hit dice than the necromancer has levels can make a Physical save to resist the curse.

 ### Forgetting the Grave - Level 3
-A necromancer can temporarily suspend the mortality of a willing target within sight.
+Temporarily suspend the mortality of a willing target within sight.

 For one round per Necromancer level, the creature simply cannot die, no matter how drastic their injuries.
 Those reduced to zero HP lose their Move action each Round but can continue to act otherwise; if such a target is damaged yet again, they must make a Physical saving throw each time or become incapable of movement until healed.

 At the spell’s end targets reduced to zero HP are Mortally Injured; those that have been dismembered or otherwise slaughtered beyond the hope of survival die instantly.

 ### Share Vitality - Level 3
-By molding the plasmic stuff of life force, the necromancer can create a bond between two willing or helpless targets.
+By molding the plasmic stuff of life force, create a bond between two willing or helpless targets.

 These subjects must be close enough for the necromancer to touch; thereafter, for as long as the spell is in effect, the two creatures pool their HP.
 Injuries to either subtract from this pool, and neither dies until it is reduced to zero, whereupon both are Mortally Wounded.
 They can communicate telepathically at will while the spell is in effect.